ctuning/ck-request-asplos18-iot-farm/README.md

 Note that IP of "initial" node is the one where you will run benchmarking.

-Now you must register this configuration in the CK with some name such as "farm-5" as following:
+Now you must register this configuration in the CK with some name such as "farm-5" as follows:
 ```
 $ ck add machine:farm-5 --access_type=avro --avro_config=farm-5.json
 ```

 Select linux-32 or linux-64 depending on your nodes.
-You can view all registered configurations of target platforms as following:
+You can view all registered configurations of target platforms as follows:
 ```
 $ ck show machine
 ```

 Now must log in to all your nodes and perform all above installation steps to install Python, CK, TensorFlow and Keras.
-Then you can start servers on all nodes (apart from "initial") as following:
+Then you can start servers on all nodes (apart from "initial") as follows:

 ```
 $ ck run program:request-iot-benchmark --cmd_key=benchmark-alexnet-farm-5-nodes-start-server --target=farm-5
 ```
-Now you can run benchmark for distributed inference as following:
+Now you can run benchmark for distributed inference as follows:
 ```
 $ ck run program:request-iot-benchmark --cmd_key=benchmark-alexnet-farm-5-nodes --target=farm-5 --env.STAT_REPEAT=5
 ```